manoj-sharma-wawa/openmicroservices.org/schema/info/README.md

 # Info

-This is present in the root of the document, and looks like this:
+This is present in the root of the document, and contains general information regarding your service.

+**Sample**
 ```yaml
 info:
   version: 1.0.1